-- Sum the horsepower for all VFDs installed, then round to the nearest whole horsepower; or - Round the horsepower for each individual VFD to the nearest whole horsepower, then sum all rounded horsepower amounts.
+Sum the horsepower for all VFDs installed, then round to the nearest whole horsepower; or

+Round the horsepower for each individual VFD to the nearest whole horsepower, then sum all rounded horsepower amounts.

-These two methods are provided in order to accommodate different types of equipment configurations and capacities.
+BPA provides these two methods to accommodate different types of equipment configurations and capacities.

-MEASURE CATEGORY PAYMENT PER FAN HORSEPOWER Variable Frequency Drive on Air Handling Unit Fan (BPA-Qualified) \$300
+MEASURE CATEGORY PAYMENT PER FAN HORSEPOWER Variable Frequency Drive on Air Handling Unit Fan (BPA-Qualified) \$ 300 500